Adrinaesf/Adrinaesf/README.md

-- 👋 Hi, I’m @Adrinaesf
+- 👋 Hi, I’m Adrina.
-- 👀 I’m interested in math and basketball
+- I'm a second-year mathematics student at the University of Waterloo.
-- 🌱 I’m currently learning ICS4U course and g12 stuffs for preparation in grade 12
+- I like pure math, but alongside, I do programming, and I love to self-teach myself programming skills, because
-- 💞️ I’m looking to apply for Waterloo university
+- I believe they are a strong tool and knowledge to have alongside my math skills :)
-- 📫 How to reach me is so easy, contact me by email; adrinacad.esf@gmail.com
+- How to reach me is so easy, contact me by email: a2esfand@uwaterloo.ca !

 <!---
 Adrinaesf/Adrinaesf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.